On the cut-set of the Gruenberg-Kegel graph of a finite solvable group: Examples

 On the other hand, the subgroup $P_0$ has an elementary abelian subgroup of order $p^2$.
-Hence the action of $P_0$ on $V$ cannot Frobenius and there is one element of order $rp$.
-In addition, in $HV$ there are elements of order $tp$, $qp$ and $tq$ since $F(H)=P_0L_0$.
-This means that $p$ is a cut-vertex for the connected prime graph $\Gamma(HV)$.
-Note that $F(HV)=V$ and $HV$ has Fitting length $4$.
-Now consider $C_p$ a group of order $p$ and let be $G=C_p\wr (VH)$.\endproof
+Hence the action of $P_0$ on $V$ is not regular by \cite[Theorem 10.3.1]{gorenstein}.
+So, there is one element of order $rp$.
+In addition, in $HV$ there are elements of order $tp$, $qp$ and $tq$ since $\fit H=P_0L_0$.
+This means that $p$ is a cut-vertex for the connected graph $\Gamma(HV)$.
+Note that $\fit {HV}=V$ and $HV$ has Fitting length $4$.
+Now consider $C_p$ a group of order $p$ and let $G=C_p\wr (HV)$.
+Note that $G$ has odd order, $h(G)=5$ and that $G$ has derived length greater than $n$. \endproof